LASM24/UserRegistration/README.md

+English:
+This "README" is to communicate the most effective way to use this project.
+The 3 recommendations are as follows:

+1).
+In the mat called "SQL" there is the necessary code to create the database and to be able to connect it with the HTML and PHP files.
+I recommend using the same name that you left in the code discussion to avoid connection problems.

+2).
+I recommend using XAMPP for the execution of this project

+3) . create the DB in PhpMyAdmin as it is the easiest way to create and monitor the logs

+4).
+Run the project on the Apache server proposed by XAMPP, because when opening it in the browser and wanting to save the logs, the log file causes problems.
+(I'll work on that soon)

+Spanish:

 Este "README" es comunicar la forma más efectiva de usar este proyecto.
 Las 3 recomendaciones son las siguientes:

 1).
 En la alfombra llamada "SQL" existe el código necesario para crear la base de datos y poder conectarla con los archivos HTML y PHP.
 Recomiendo usar el mismo nombre que dejó debate del código para evitar problemas de conexión.